techreturners/scala_coding_exercises/README.md

 **NOTE:** Installing different pieces of software often feels like a painful part of picking up a new language.
 If you have any problems at all please do get in touch with us 🙂

+### Integrated Development Environment (IDE)

+There are various IDE tools you can utilise for writing Scala.

+At Tech Returners you'll see us use the [IntelliJ tool](https://www.jetbrains.com/idea/download) for working with Scala.

+The free community edition is more than sufficient for usage during the programme.

 ## Getting started

 Once you've got Java and Scala installed you can make a start.